 As a child, her home was filled with reams of paper and time, and in the yard, a handmade climbing gym and sandbox and… every child in a two block radius.

 After the first of her three sons was born, Melissa found herself offering him flour so he could pour and funnel.
 She brought him panels of wood to paint and let him squish around, producing a spectacular mess like a proper artist.

-Her mentor at Queen’s University, the painter Otis Tamasauskas, had taught her to throw out all the rules and innovate herself, and she wanted to pass this on, especially to her sons.
+A BFA at Queen’s University and MFA at the University of Windsor taught her to throw out all the rules and innovate herself, and she wanted to pass this on.

 Chief Tinkerer and Builder

 Truly behind-the-scenes and compulsively curious, Peter knows a little bit about a lot of things.